Why is Material Management So Important?

 Plant Production and Optimization

 The biggest pain point asphalt and ready-mix producers face is scheduling, planning and adjusting production.
-“You want to do more with the same amount of resources you have, so customers can receive products more efficiently and contractors can work quicker,” says Mike Heller, TRUX Senior Operations Manager, which pretty much sums up an effective material management strategy.
+“You want to do more with the same amount of resources you have, so customers can receive products more efficiently and contractors can work quicker,” says Mike Heller, TRUX Senior Operations Manager, which pretty much sums up an effective material management and transportation strategy.

 Asphalt producers want to hit the target quantity while avoiding refiring the burner.
 Balancing production with the needs at the job site is critical.
 We know that every job requires at least one cold start per day.
 However, restarts can be reduced to shave off major costs.
 Effectively managing your plant and communication with the job site means you could go from 2-3 restarts per job, per day to 1 or 2 restarts.
 If you are running three jobs in a single day, that’s about 9 warm starts in a day, totaling about $9,000 to get material ready.
 If you can cut it down to 3 or 6 warm starts per day that is a savings of $3,000-$6,000.
 Bottom line is, if you’re managing efficiently, costs will go down and revenue will go up.